A lovely blog from our work experience student, Joe

-I have always wanted to try something creative like graphic design ever since I ventured into the world of the Adobe Suite.
+I have always wanted to try something creative like graphic design.
+Ever since I ventured into the world of the Adobe Suite I knew it was for me.
 Why graphic design?
-Well I like graphic design for two reasons;
+Well, I like graphic design for two reasons;

 2.)
 I love the fact that you are able to create anything you want, however you want to.
 In other words, I cherish that you can be however creative you desire.
 So anyways, back to how I got to writing this very blog.